mpancia/survey_consumer_finances/Racial_Income_Distribution/README.md

 ## Output

 The output is several plots that show the relative income percentiles for different races.
 These are found in the `plots` folder, with both transparent and non-transparent versions.
+In addition, the underlying percentile data is stored in CSV format in the `data` folder.

 ## Usage